vladar21/laravel-scraping-app/README.md

 - Create Scraping Jobs: Submit a list of URLs along with the HTML/CSS selectors.
 - View Job Details: Access the detailed results and status of each scraping job.
 - Delete Jobs: Remove scraping jobs from the system.
+- Asynchronous Processing: Jobs are processed in the background, ensuring efficient handling of multiple tasks.

 ## Getting Started